chenshy202/H2GR/README.md

 ## Experiments

-Run the experiments with the following lines
+Run the experiments with the following commands:

 - Alibaba-iFashion dataset
 ```shell